krzysztoffiok/respectfulness_in_twitter/README.md

-This repository contains data, code and results for a research paper:
+This repository contains data, code and results for a research paper.
+If you intend to use it please cite the following study:

-"Treat every person with respect” - automated respect classification on Twitter (in preparation)

-If you intend to use it please contact me directly regarding how to cite this work.
+Fiok, K., Karwowski, W., Gutierrez, E., Liciaga, T., Belmonte, A., & Capobianco, R. (2021).
+Automated Classification of Evidence of Respect in the Communication through Twitter.
+Applied Sciences, 11(3), 1294.

 ## Acknowledgment